dmbaturin/iproute2-cheatsheet/site/index.md

 Traffic to destinations that match a blackhole route is silently discarded.

 There are two use cases for blackhole routes.
-First, they can work as a very fast outbound traffic filter, e.g. to make known botnet controllers inaccessible, or to protect a server inside your network from an incoming DDoS attack.
+First, they can work as a very fast outbound traffic filter, e.g., to make known botnet controllers inaccessible or to protect a server inside your network from an incoming DDoS attack.
-Second, they can be used to trick a routing protocol daemon into thinking you have a route to a network if you only have real routes to its parts, but want to advertise it aggregated.
+Second, they can be used to trick a routing protocol daemon into thinking you have a route to a network if you only have real routes to its parts but want to advertise it aggregated.

 <h3 id="ip-route-add-special">Other special routes</h3>